-- 5.1 There are no legal implications arising from this report. - 5.2 There are no procurement implications arising from this report.

-- 6.1 Not applicable.

-- 7. Human Resources Implications

-- 7.1 Not applicable.

-- 8. Risk

-8.1.1 There are no risks associated with adopting the recommendations.

-8.2.1 There are no risks associated with rejecting the recommendations.

-- 9.1 Our Integrated Impact Assessment (IIA) considers the following areas: - Public Sector Equality Duty, Human Rights and Fairer Scotland Duty: - United Nations Convention on the Rights of the Child (UNCRC); - Sustainability, climate change and biodiversity; - Potential impact on older people; - Rural communities;
+- 5.1 There are no legal implications arising from this report. - 5.2 There are no procurement implications arising from this report. - 6.
+Financial Implications - 6.1 Not applicable. - 7.
+Human Resources Implications - 7.1 Not applicable. - 8.
+Risk - 8.1 Risk Implications of Adopting the Recommendations - 8.1.1 There are no risks associated with adopting the recommendations. - 8.2 Risk Implications of Rejecting the Recommendations - 8.2.1 There are no risks associated with rejecting the recommendations. - 9.
+Integrated Impact Assessment (incorporating Equalities) - 9.1 Our Integrated Impact Assessment (IIA) considers the following areas: - Public Sector Equality Duty, Human Rights and Fairer Scotland Duty: - United Nations Convention on the Rights of the Child (UNCRC); - Sustainability, climate change and biodiversity; - Potential impact on older people; - Rural communities;

 - Health and wellbeing;

 - A trauma informed organisation; and

 - The Promise.

 - 9.2 The proposals in this report allow scrutiny of performance.
 The report does not involve proposals for policies, strategies, procedures, processes, financial decisions and activities (including service delivery), both new and at review, that affect the Council's communities and employees, therefore an Integrated Impact Assessment is not required.

+- 10. Sustainable Development Implications

-10.1 Considering Strategic Environmental Assessment (SEA) - This report does not propose or seek approval for a plan, policy, programme or strategy or document otherwise described which could be considered to constitute a plan, programme, policy, or strategy.
+- 10.1 Considering Strategic Environmental Assessment (SEA) This report does not propose or seek approval for a plan, policy, programme or strategy or document otherwise described which could be considered to constitute a plan, programme, policy, or strategy.

+- 11. Options Appraisal

-11.1 An options appraisal has not been carried out in relation to the subject matter of this report.
+- 11.1 An options appraisal has not been carried out in relation to the subject matter of this report.

+- 12. Link to Council Plan

-- 12.1 The matters referred to in this report contribute to Priority 4 of the Council Plan: Efficient and effective enabling services. - 13.
-Link to Shaping Our Future Council Yes □ No ☑ - 13.1 Not applicable.
+- 12.1 The matters referred to in this report contribute to Priority 4 of the Council Plan: Efficient and effective enabling services.

+- 13. Link to Shaping Our Future Council Yes □ No ☑

+- 13.1 Not applicable.

+- 14. Results of Consultation

-- 14.1 There has been no public consultation on the contents of this report. - 14.2 Consultation has taken place with Councillor Ian Davis, Portfolio Holder for Finance, Human Resources and ICT, and the contents of this report reflect any feedback provided.
+- 14.1 There has been no public consultation on the contents of this report.

+- 14.2 Consultation has taken place with Councillor Ian Davis, Portfolio Holder for Finance, Human Resources and ICT, and the contents of this report reflect any feedback provided.

-Background Papers: Report to Service and Partnerships Performance Panel of 11 June 2024 - Complaints Scrutiny Update - Period: 1 October 2023 to 31 March 2024
+Background Papers: Report to Service and Partnerships Performance Panel of 11

+June 2024 - Complaints Scrutiny Update - Period: 1 October

+2023 to 31 March 2024

-Report to Service and Partnerships Performance Panel of 19 November 2024 - Complaints - Scrutiny Update - Period: 1 April to 30 September 2024
+Report to Service and Partnerships Performance Panel of 19 November 2024 - Complaints - Scrutiny Update - Period: 1

+April to 30 September 2024

-Person to Contact: Catriona Caves, Chief Governance Officer County Buildings, Wellington Square, AYR Phone 01292 612556 Email Catriona.caves@south-ayrshire.gov.uk
+Person to Contact: Catriona Caves, Chief Governance Officer

+County Buildings, Wellington Square, AYR

+Email Catriona.caves@south-ayrshire.gov.uk
-Complaints Data Analysis

-Against SPSO Reporting Indicators
+Complaints Data Analysis Against SPSO Reporting Indicators